pixelmatix/SmartMatrix/README.md

 You should already have most of the correct Arduino settings to load the FeatureDemo sketch on your Teensy, from running the blink example earlier.
 Under Tools, CPU Speed, make sure either 48 MHz or 96MHz (overclock) is selected.
 (Some libraries are not compatible with the 72MHz CPU)

 The examples are configured to run on a 32x32-pixel panel.
 If your resolution is different, adjust the `kMatrixWidth` and `kMatrixHeight` variables at the top of the sketch.
 If you are using a 16x32-pixel panel, also change `kPanelType` to `SMARTMATRIX_HUB75_16ROW_MOD8SCAN`.
+If you are using a 64x64-pixel panel, also change `kPanelType` to `SMARTMATRIX_HUB75_64ROW_MOD32SCAN`.

 New with SmartMatrix Library 3.0, you can chain several panels together to create a wider or taller display than one panel would allow.
 Set `kMatrixWidth` and `kMatrixHeight` to the overall width and height of your display.
 If your display is more than one panel high, set `kMatrixOptions` to how you tiled your panels: